-- Employees who choose to make use of social networking site/media should be advised as follows:- - (i) That they should not access these sites for personal use during working hours; - (ii) That they familiarise themselves with the site's 'privacy settings' in order to ensure that information is not automatically shared with a wider audience than intended; - (iii) That they do not conduct or portray themselves in a manner which may:- - bring the school into disrepute; - lead to valid parental complaints; - be deemed as derogatory towards the school and/or it's employees; - be deemed as derogatory towards pupils and/or parents and carers; - bring into question their appropriateness to work with children and young people. - (iv) That they do not form on-line 'friendships' or enter into communication with \parents/carers and pupils as this could lead to professional relationships being compromised. - (v) On-line friendships and communication with former pupils should be strongly discouraged particularly if the pupils are under the age of 18 years.
+- 4.1 Employees who choose to make use of social networking site/media should be advised as follows: - - I. That they should not access these sites for personal use during working hours; - II.
+That they familiarise themselves with the site's 'privacy settings' in order to ensure that information is not automatically shared with a wider audience than intended; - III.
+That they do not conduct or portray themselves in a manner which may: - - bring the school into disrepute; - lead to valid parental complaints; - be deemed as derogatory towards the school and/or it's employees; - be deemed as derogatory towards pupils and/or parents and carers; - bring into question their appropriateness to work with children and young people. - IV.
+That they do not form on-line 'friendships' or enter into communication with parents/carers and pupils as this could lead to professional relationships being compromised. - V. On-line friendships and communication with former pupils should be strongly discouraged particularly if the pupils are under the age of 18 years. - VI.
+That they could face legal proceedings if comments they post about named individuals are found to have harmed their reputation.

-(\In some cases employees in schools/services are related to parents/carers and/or pupils or may have formed online friendships with them prior to them becoming parents/carers and/or pupils of the school/service.
-In these cases employees should be advised that the nature of such relationships has changed and that they need to be aware of the risks of continuing with this method of contact.
+(In some cases, employees in schools/services are related to parents/carers and/or pupils or may have formed on- line friendships with them prior to them becoming parents/carers and/or pupils of the school/service.
+In these cases, employees should be advised that the nature of such relationships has changed and that they need to be aware of the risks of continuing with this method of contact.
 They should be advised that such contact is contradictory to this Policy and as such they are potentially placing themselves at risk of formal action being taken under the school's Disciplinary Procedure.)

-Schools should not access social networking sites in order to 'vet' prospective employees.
+4.2 Schools should not access social networking sites in order to 'vet' prospective employees.
 Such practice could potentially create an un-level playing field and lead to claims of discrimination if for example the selection panel were to discover a candidate held a protective characteristic as defined by the Equality Act.
-Communicating with both current and former pupils via social networking sites or via other nonschool related mechanisms such as personal e-mails and text messaging can lead to employees being vulnerable to serious allegations concerning the safeguarding of children and young people.